Website strategies for member retention

 Organisations need to know their members’ motivations for joining the, and indeed for remaining, members.
 Failure here means losing them, especially given members’ demands that their organisations change with them as they progress through their careers.

-Chief Marketing Officers and Business Development leads will also benefit from the wealth of information derived from greater member engagement, including the ability to segment members by behaviour and other demographics, enabling the creation of ‘sticky’ marketing content that resonates.
+Chief Marketing Officers and any Business Development leads will also benefit from the wealth of information derived from greater member engagement, including the ability to segment members by behaviour and other demographics, enabling the creation of ‘sticky’ marketing content that resonates.

 Using your data